tansaox2008123/GRAPE-LM/README.md

    python generation.py 1 --cuda 0 --input_file your_sample_aptamers.txt
    --output_file your_output_file.txt --model_name your_model_name.model --num 1000
 ```
-The generation of Grape need sample RNA aptamers.
+The generation of GRAPE need sample RNA aptamers.
 And the format of sample_aptamers.txt should be same as training file ,and the num is generating the number of aptamers seq.
 Numbers 1, 2, 3, 4, and 5 represent training the model using RNA-FM, EVO, without using an LLM model, without using guidance, and VAE.

 ## Refernce